 Good corporate governance is integral to running a successful company.
-Read about what it is and how to do it well in this guide.
+Find out in this article what it is and how to do it well.

-Corporate governance is a broad term that describes the legal and financial structure that controls the relationship between a company’s shareholders and its management within corporations.
-It encompasses the framework of rules, relationships, policies, systems and processes whereby authority within organisations is exercised and maintained.
+Corporate governance is a broad term that describes the legal and financial structure that controls the relationship between a company’s shareholders and also its management within corporations.
+It encompasses the framework of rules, relationships, policies, systems and processes where authority within organisations is exercised and maintained.

-If you require legal guidance regarding the mechanisms and structure of your business it is advised to contact a business lawyer.
+If you want further legal guidance regarding the structure of your business, you should contact a business lawyer.

-Corporate governance is pivotal in establishing a framework within which problems regarding the separation of ownership and control in companies are mitigated.
-The main aims of corporate governance are three-fold:
+Corporate governance establishes a framework where problems relating to the separation of ownership and control in companies is managed.
+Further, it’s aims are three-fold: